 There are a variety of risks and costs associated with our international sales and operations, which include making investments prior to the proven adoption of our solutions, the cost of conducting our business internationally and hiring and training international employees and the costs associated with complying with local law.
 Furthermore, we cannot predict the rate at which our platform and solutions will be accepted in international markets by potential customers.
-We currently have sales and/or customer support personnel outside Israel and the United States in the United Kingdom, France, Japan, Australia, Singapore and Germany; however, our sales organization outside Israel and the United States in the United States organizations.
+We currently have sales and/or customer support personnel outside Israel and the United States in the United Kingdom, France, Japan, Australia, Singapore and Germany; however, our sales organization outside Israel and the United States is substantially smaller than our Israeli and U.S. sales organizations.
 We believe our ability to attract new customers to subscribe to our platform or to attract existing customers to renew or expand their use of our platform is directly correlated to the level of engagement we obtain with the customer.
-To the extent we are unable to effectively grow in international markets.
+To the extent we are unable to effectively engage with international customers due to our limited sales force capacity, we may be unable to effectively grow in international markets.

 As our international operations expand, our exposure to the effects of fluctuations in currency exchange rates grows.
 While we have primarily transacted with customers in U.S. dollars and Euros, and with vendors in NIS and U.S dollars, historically, we expect to continue to expand the number of transactions with our customers that are denominated in foreign currencies in the future.
-However, a significant portion of our operating expenses, consisting principally of personnel-related costs, office and costs and certain other operating expenses, are denominated in NIS.
-In the years ended December 31, 2020, 2021 and 2022, respectively, approximately 40%, 40% and 45% of our expenses were denominated in NIS.
+However, a significant portion of our operating expenses, consisting principally of personnel-related costs, office and occupancy related costs and certain other operating expenses, are denominated in NIS.
+In the years ended December 31, 2021, 2022 and 2023, respectively, approximately 40%, 45% and 40% of our expenses were denominated in NIS.
 As a result, we are exposed to exchange rate risks that may materially and adversely affect our financial results.
-Additionally, fluctuations in the value of the U.S. dollar, Euros, Great Britain Pounds and/or NIS and foreign currencies may make our subscriptions more expensive for international customers, which could harm our business.
+Additionally, fluctuations in the value of the U.S. dollar, Euros, Great Britain Pounds, Japanese Yen and/or NIS and foreign currencies may make our subscriptions more expensive for international customers, which could harm our business.
 Additionally, we incur expenses for employee compensation and other operating expenses at our non-Israeli and non-U.S. locations in the local currency for such locations.
-Fluctuations in the exchange rates between the U.S. dollar, Euros, Great Britain Pounds and/or NIS and other operating expenses at our non-Israeli and non-U.S. dollar, Euros and/or NIS equivalent of such expenses.
+Fluctuations in the exchange rates between the U.S. dollar, Euros, Great Britain Pounds, Japanese Yen and/or NIS and other currencies could result in an increase to the U.S. dollar, Euros and/or NIS equivalent of such expenses.
 These fluctuations could cause our results of operations to differ from our expectations or the expectations of our investors.
 Additionally, such foreign currency exchange rate fluctuations could make it more difficult to detect underlying trends in our business and results of operations.